The 5 Keys to Learning How to Hit a Bunker Shot

 Aside from technique and practice, having the right mindset is essential for good bunker play.
 Approach each shot with confidence, picturing the shot you want to hit and believing in your swing.
 Anyone can learn to hit a bunker shot and improve their overall golf game with consistent practice and the right mindset.

-What are the most important elements to good bunker Play?
+What are the most important elements to good bunker play?

 It's important to ensure you open your clubface at setup, have your ball position forward of center, and accelerate through the sand.